Computer network support specialist, Mātanga tautoko whatunga rorohiko

 Tasks

-- Create electronic data backup to prevent loss of information.
+- back up data to prevent information loss

 You usually need experience to become a computer network support specialist and a qualification may be useful.